Sk1-z/Ratt/README.md

 # Features
 - Vibrant yet simple text based user interface
-- Safe: Server will keep chugging regardless of what the client does
+- Server cannot be interfered with by client
-- Portable and can run on any platform
+- Small and fast